 Jerk chicken is a popular dish that originated in Jamaica and is made by marinating or rubbing chicken with a spicy blend of herbs and spices known as jerk seasoning.
 The origins of jerk chicken can be traced back to the indigenous Taíno people of Jamaica, who used a technique called “jerking” to preserve and flavor meats.
-Jerk seasoning typically includes ingredients such as allspice, Scotch bonnet peppers, thyme, and other herbs and spices, and it imparts a spicy, aromatic flavor to the chicken.
+Seasoning typically includes ingredients such as allspice, Scotch bonnet peppers, thyme, and other herbs and spices, and it imparts a spicy, aromatic flavor to the chicken.
 Jerk chicken is typically grilled or smoked over wood or charcoal, which gives it a smoky, flavorful taste.
+It is often served with rice and peas, plantains, or coleslaw, and pairs well with beer, rum, or fruity cocktails.
+Jerk chicken has become a popular dish around the world, but it remains an important part of Jamaica’s cultural heritage.

 - 1 each medium onion — coarsely chopped